 Dealing with termination of your appointment;

-Further information on the monitoring we undertake in the workplace and how we do this is available in [DETAILS OF POLICY].
+Further information on the monitoring we undertake in the workplace and how we do this is available in the Teaching & Learning Policy and Staff Handbook.

 If you fail to provide certain information when requested, we may be prevented from complying with our legal obligations (such as to ensure health and safety).
 Where you have provided us with consent to use your data, you may withdraw this consent at any time.